AdobeDocs/experience-manager-learn.en/help/headless-tutorial/chapter-1.md

 seo-title: Getting Started with AEM Content Services - Chapter 1 -  Tutorial Set up
 description: Chapter 1 of the AEM Headless tutorial the baseline setup for the AEM instance for the tutorial.
 seo-description: Chapter 1 of the AEM Headless tutorial the baseline setup for the AEM instance for the tutorial.
-uuid: 418925f8-1cf6-43df-9a18-08eda4724a02
-version: 6.5
-sub-product: content-services
-feature: content-fragment
-topics: content-delivery, headless
-activity: develop
-audience: architect, developer
-discoiquuid: 6298733d-fdbf-4e28-a7d4-06f08e9088c4
 ---

-# Tutorial Set up and Downloads
+# Tutorial Set up

-*The latest version of AEM and AEM WCM Core Components is always recommended.*
+The latest version of AEM and AEM WCM Core Components is always recommended.

 * AEM 6.5 or later
 * AEM WCM Core Components 2.4.0 or later